This blog may contain affiliate links. Read our disclosure policy for more info.

 To reach Granville Island, you can either take an Aquabus ferry or a taxi.
 If you’re in the mood to walk off your breakfast, it’s only 2 km (1.25 mi) from Jam Cafe to the Aquabus ferry terminal.
 But if you’ve slipped into a food coma, take an 8-minute Uber directly to the island instead.

 The Aquabus runs from the Hornby Street Dock to Granville Island every 5 minutes from 7:05 am until 8:55 pm.
-You can buy tickets on the day for $8 CAD roundtrip or $6.50 CAD if you book online.
+You can buy tickets on the day for $9 CAD roundtrip or $7.50 CAD if you book online.
 Booking online does save you money, but you don’t need to worry about availability.
 You can rock up on the same day and rest assured there will be tickets!

 Once you get to Granville Island, you can head to the famous Granville Island Public Market.
 This is the best place to wander leisurely and watch some street performers.
 I also highly recommend grabbing a drink by the waterfront to enjoy the views of the Vancouver skyline.
 Honestly, this is just such a nice place to hang out and soak up all the good vibes!

 And if you want to explore this area in more depth, then you should definitely take a tour of Granville Island.
 On this 2-hour walking tour, our guide took us all around the legendary market to learn about Vancouver’s awesome food culture.
-They shared insider information and got us chatting with all the vendors (and, of course, sampling their food!).
-In fact, you get to eat so much food on this tour that it’s best to show up with an empty stomach!

-This VIP tour costs $129 CAD, including all the exclusive samples and your locally-savvy guide – which is a great deal for all you get.
+This VIP tour costs $186 CAD, including all the exclusive samples and your locally-savvy guide – which is a great deal for all you get.
 The tour begins at the Granville Market at 10:30 am, and you should definitely wear comfortable walking shoes.
 These VIP tours are usually available Thursday through Monday, but you can check availability and book your tour online here!

 Related Read: Aside from all the goodies you might buy, walking around Granville Island is a free activity.
 If you’re on a budget or a fan of economic outings, check out our list of free things to do in Vancouver!